fsquillace/ibis/README.md

 - [Troubleshooting](#troubleshooting)

 ## Description
-Ibis is an Arch Linux based distro with Awesome Window manager and few minimal packages for basic functionalities such as ssh, auto mounting, image viewer, text editor, audio/video player, etc. No other additional overhead is added into Ibis.
+Ibis is an Arch Linux based distro with BSPWM Window manager and few minimal packages for basic functionalities such as ssh, auto mounting, image viewer, text editor, audio/video player, etc. No other additional overhead is added into Ibis.